A Multiscale Perspective on Maximum Marginal Likelihood Estimation: Main results

 for $i = 1, \ldots, N$ and proposed its Euler-Maruyama discretisation as a practical algorithm, called particle gradient descent (PGD).
 This can be seen as direct ``space analogue'' of SOUL, as PGD algorithm, instead of running separate chains for every $\theta_t$, retains $N$ particles in parallel.
 A nonasymptotic analysis of this algorithm was recently provided in \cite{caprio2024error} for the strongly convex setting.
 Following the approach in \cite{kuntz2023particle}, \cite{akyildiz2023interacting} modified this system of SDEs slightly to arrive at

 for $i = 1, \ldots, N$, by adding scaled noise to $\theta$-dimension.
-The discretisation of this set of SDEs resulted in an algorithm named Interacting Particle Langevin Algorithm (IPLA). \cite{akyildiz2023interacting} showed that the stationary distribution of the system \eqref{eq:ContIPS_theta_aky}--\eqref{eq:ContIPS_x_aky} concentrates on $\theta^\star$ (true maximum marginal likelihood estimate) as $N \to \infty$, which plays a similar role to the inverse temperate parameter $\beta$ in our setting.
+The discretisation of this set of SDEs resulted in an algorithm named Interacting Particle Langevin Algorithm (IPLA). \cite{akyildiz2023interacting} showed that the stationary distribution of the system \eqref{eq:ContIPS_theta_aky}--\eqref{eq:ContIPS_x_aky} concentrates on $\theta^\star$ (true maximum marginal likelihood estimate) as $N \to \infty$, which plays a similar role to the inverse temperature parameter $\beta$ in our setting.
 However, naturally, the concentration requires large $N$ which translates into simulating more particles within the setting of PGD and IPLA.
-Therefore, these methods can potentially be a costly alternative to our approach, as we can obtain similar concentration properties by tuning $\beta$.

 We should note however that while our bounds are given in weak error, \cite{akyildiz2023interacting} provide bounds in strong error.
 Similarly, for the PGD, within the strongly convex setting, \cite{caprio2024error} proved their bounds in strong error.

-Parallels between these methods (specifically IPLA, as it also injects stochasticity into $\theta$-updates) can be seen, as we can also reinterpret \eqref{eq:ContIPS_theta_aky}--\eqref{eq:ContIPS_x_aky} within a stochastic averaging framework (a full study is beyond the scope of the current paper).
-Intuitively, notice that for fixed $\theta_t^N$, the particle system in \eqref{eq:ContIPS_x_aky} for $i = 1, \ldots, N$ have the stationary product measure (as all dimensions are independent for frozen $\theta$ dimension) $p(x_1, \ldots, x_N | y) = \prod_{i=1}^N p(x_i | y)$.
-Thus, we can see that the \textit{averaged} dynamics given the stationary measure of the collection of latent variable processes takes the form
+Parallels between these methods (specifically IPLA, as it also injects stochasticity into $\theta$-updates) can be drawn, as we can also reinterpret \eqref{eq:ContIPS_theta_aky}--\eqref{eq:ContIPS_x_aky} within a stochastic averaging framework (a full study is beyond the scope of the current paper).
+Intuitively, notice that for fixed $\theta_t^N$, the particle system in \eqref{eq:ContIPS_x_aky} for $i = 1, \ldots, N$ have the stationary product measure (as all dimensions are independent for frozen $\theta$ dimension) $p(x_1, \ldots, x_N | y) = \prod_{i=1}^N p(x_i | y)$. {Thus, if we accelerate the SDE \eqref{eq:ContIPS_x_aky} using $\varepsilon$ in the usual way}, we can see that the \textit{averaged} dynamics given the stationary measure of the collection of latent variable processes takes the form

 which simplifies exactly to the averaged process in \eqref{eq:theta_bar_sde} with $\beta = N$.
 We leave more rigorous extension of our work into this direction for future work.